-2.0-liter Turbo Inline-4 Gas
+2.0L Turbo Inline-4 Gas

-With only the single trim making up the 2019 TT lineup, there's only the decision of what packages one should include.
+With only the single trim and the 20th Anniversary Edition making up the 2019 TT lineup, there's only the decision of what packages one should include.
 Definitely worth considering is the Technology Package for the MMI Navigation plus, blind-spot monitoring, Apple CarPlay and Android Auto functionality, as well as the premium 12-speaker Bang and Olufsen sound system.
 The upgraded S Line Sport suspension, red brake calipers, and sportier 19-inch wheels alone make the S Line Competition Package appealing, but the upgraded steering wheel, leather interior trim and Alcantara leather sports seats, Sport Mode virtual cockpit overlay, and a handful of exterior cosmetic modifications seal the deal.

-Hey, sometimes the older sibling is sexier, stronger, and better in the streets if you know what I mean, and at only around $9,000 more than the baby TT, we wouldn't blame you for an affair with the TT S. Also equipped with the turbocharged 2.0-liter straight-four, the TT S flexes peak outputs of 288 hp and 280 lb-ft, enough muscle to get it to the 60 mph mark nearly a full second faster than the TT.
+Hey, sometimes the older sibling is sexier, stronger, and better in the streets, if you know what I mean, and at only around $9,000 more than the baby TT, we wouldn't blame you for an affair with the TT S. Also equipped with the turbocharged 2.0-liter straight-four, the TT S flexes peak outputs of 288 hp and 280 lb-ft, enough muscle to get it to the 60 mph mark nearly a full second faster than the TT.
 Yes, the TTS won't be as efficient as the TT, but what does that matter when the ride is so much more fun.
 It displays its superior athleticism to the TT with some prominent exterior design contrasts such as sportier body skirtings and polished quad exhaust tips.
 Its adaptive suspension matches its handling precision to its performance capability while on the inside, the pneumatic side bolsters embrace the passengers for the ride.
 The TTS comes standard with a few more luxuries and performance-orientated gear than the TT and is, in terms of performance, the superior coupe by design.

 The Nissan 370Z is more of a traditionalist's sports car, but has seen its age take a toll on its overall appeal.
 Though not turbocharged, it's powered by a beefier 3.7-liter V6 engine with peak outputs of 332 hp and 270 lb-ft.
 That doesn't, however, make it much faster than the TT, with a 0-60 mph time of only around half a second quicker.
 The 370Z lineup favorably offers a lot more choice, from an affordable yet barebones base trim to the well-equipped and more powerful performance-focused Nismo, offering the greater capability.
 It is, however, dated, and detrimentally so when stood alongside the TT.
 In terms of comfort, convenience, and most significantly, technology, the 370Z has absolutely nothing on the TT as the more premium package.
 For day to day drivability, the Audi TT takes the cake; it better balances its performance with its ride comfort for a well-rounded package as a daily sports car, and regardless of the 370Z's old-school driver charm, the TT is more dynamically talented, proving that in this case, new is indeed better.